riteg21/learning-js/README.md

 # learning-js

-in this repository I grading my skills into web. js is a start to use react
+in this repository I grading my skills into web. js as a start to use react